act-rules/act-rules.github.io/_rules/document-has-headings-for-main-section-of-content-047fe0.md

 - [H69: Providing heading elements at the beginning of each section of content][tech h69]
 - [CSS Scoping (work in progress)](https://drafts.csswg.org/css-scoping/)

-In order to focus on only on the part of the associated composite rule ([_Bypass blocks of content_][bypass blocks]) which this atomic rule illustrate, and given the very nature of some of the other input rules, test cases use a `<div id="main">` instead of a `main` element (to avoid also passing rule [_Document has a main landmark_][document has main]).
+In order to focus on only on the part of the associated composite rule ([_Bypass blocks of repeated content_][bypass blocks]) which this atomic rule illustrate, and given the very nature of some of the other input rules, test cases use a `<div id="main">` instead of a `main` element (to avoid also passing rule [_Document has a main landmark_][document has main]).
 These is bad practice and should be avoided.

 Unless otherwise specified, the non-repeated content in the test cases corresponds to the `<div id="main">` element.